Skip to content

 I am most excited to be a part of a diverse group of students, who all share similar interests but come from different backgrounds.
 I am so excited to engage with and learn from one another, while also learning more about effective policy making and what goes into it.

 We had the opportunity to connect with Nicolás Díaz Huarnez, MPA ‘20.
-As a student, Nicolás supported research for Zero Waste Washington, which led to the passage of the 2022 Organics Management Law in Washington state We chatted with Nicolás about his experience at the Evans School, the work his are currently doing in Chile, and his passion for waste management and its connections to climate change.
+As a student, Nicolás supported research for Zero Waste Washington, which led to the passage of the 2022 Organics Management Law in Washington state We chatted with Nicolás about his experience at the Evans School, the work he is currently doing in Chile, and his passion for waste management and its connections to climate change.
 His current role is with Global Methane Hub as a Project Manager for the Waste and Circular Economy Program.
 The hub is a global philanthropic effort to address methane emissions in alignment with the Global Methane Pledge which has been subscribed by more than 160 countries to reduce methane emissions globally by 30% by 2030, compared to 2020 emissions.

 Conversation edited for length and clarity.